Jill Biden: Approval ratings, popularity and controversy

 Biden has been noted for having superior message discipline compared to her husband and has rarely produced gaffes.
 However, one did occur at the July 2022 conference of Latino advocacy organization UnidosUS, when Biden claimed Latino Americans were as "unique" as tacos.
 She also mispronounced the word "bodegas".
 Her Latino stereotyping caused widespread condemnation, including from the National Association of Hispanic Journalists, who issued a statement which said "We are not tacos."
 Biden apologized via a spokesman.
 The combination of a polling decline and the gaffe was noted as unfortunate timing for the White House and the Democratic Party, who were working to win back Hispanic voters who had drifted to the Republican Party, prior the 2022 midterm elections.
 In any case, Biden's use in such roles was not diminished, as she became the most requested surrogate of anyone in the Biden administration (including her husband) during fall 2022 campaigns and often was utilized in Republican-leaning areas.
+Her ability to reach suburban women was especially desired.
+In all she participated in about 40 speaking appearances or fundraisers for various candidates and as the year 2022 closed, she was suffering from exhaustion and laryngitis.

+Biden did commit what the New York Times termed an "unforced error" in April 2023 when, after attending the highly watched championship game of the 2023 NCAA Division I women's basketball tournament, she extended both the losing Iowa Hawkeyes as well as the winning LSU Tigers an invitation to the White House traditionally only extended to winners.
+The remark was walked back by the first lady's spokesperson, and only LSU was invited, after the game's aftermath became tangled in some racially-oriented discussions regarding the differing treatments given trash-talking behavior by the two teams' top players, LSU's Angel Reese and Iowa's Caitlin Clark.
+Reese initially took offense at Biden's remark, but the two hugged when the LSU visit to the White House took place in May 2023.

 Fashion and style

 In September 2020, Biden wore Stuart Weitzman's black boots with the word "vote" written on them.
 The boots she wore was sold out immediately and page views for the boots spiked five-fold the next day.
 At her husband's victory speech in Wilmington, Biden wore an Oscar de la Renta dark-blue floral dress designed by Fernando Garcia and Laura Kim.
 The dress she wore sold out quickly.
 In March 2021, her spokesperson stated that the first lady's press team would not comment on her clothes.
 During her public appearances, Biden has been noted to favor jeans and cashmere sweaters created by American designers with focus on sustainability.
 On February 13, 2021, Biden posted a photo on Twitter of her shopping for cupcakes in Washington, D.C. while wearing a scrunchie, which went viral.
 Of the attention the scrunchie photo got, Biden said on The Kelly Clarkson Show, "I still don't understand it."

-In August 2021, she became the cover of Vogue magazine.
-She was photographed by Annie Leibovitz and wore an Oscar de la Renta floral dress with earrings by Tiffany & Co.
-Biden became the cover of Harper's Bazaar for June/July 2022 issue.
-She became the first First Lady to cover in the magazine's 155-year history.